Decisions of the department of revenue other than decisions relating to alcohol beverage permits issued under ch. 125

 (Ct.
 App.
 1982).

-A declaratory judgment action was improper when the plaintiff did not pursue any available remedies under ch.
-227. Turkow v.
+A declaratory judgment action was improper when the plaintiff did not pursue any available remedies under this chapter.
+Turkow v.
 DNR, 216 Wis.
 2d 273

 , 576 N.W.2d 288